Skip to main content

 Grace Smith House is the custodian of the largest collection of t-shirts in Dutchess County.
 There are over 400 shirts, spanning back over the past 40 years.
 In the past, shirts have been displayed at the New York State Police Troop K headquarters; Dutchess County Sheriff's Office; Poughkeepsie Galleria; Betsy Jacaruso Gallery in Rhinebeck; and Gallery 40 in Poughkeepsie.

-Thank you to all our Clothesline Project 2024 sponsors, they help to provide vital services to victims of domestic violence.
-Programs such as these increase the understanding and prevalence of domestic violence, together we can make a difference.
+Thank you to all our Clothesline Project sponsors, who help to provide vital services to victims of domestic violence.
+Programs such as these increase the understanding and prevalence of domestic violence.
+Together we can make a difference.

 All proceeds from the Clothesline Project directly go to those we serve and help Grace Smith House continue to be an open door for the victims of domestic violence.